 I had a major epiphany: You see, most people live their life like a zombie just stumbling from one place to the next and can’t wait for the weekend to relax and drink booze.
 They want to numb the pain of everyday living and society.
 To me, this is death, unconscious living, breeding mediocrity in a world that is full of beauty and opportunity.
 You have to wake up, snap out of it, and live the life of your dreams.

 What do I like to do?

 Make your life like a movie, imagine a film crew around you at all times.
-You need to make this an Oscar award winning movie, the most exciting and funniest movie ever filmed.
-Live your life as if millions were watching it everyday from around the world.
+You need to make this an Oscar award-winning movie, the most exciting and funniest movie ever filmed.
+Live your life as if millions were watching it every day from around the world.
 Force yourself to do things beyond the natural limits of society.
-Be the hero of your movie, push the confines of social interactions, go after what you want, live fully in the present moment, accept that “this is it” and there is no better time or place to be than right now, where you are in this exact moment.
+Be the hero of your movie, push the confines of social interactions, go after what you want, live fully in the present moment, accept that “this is it” and there is no better time or place to be than right now, where you are at this exact moment.
 Nobody may know this better than the speaker I turned to next.

 Unleash the Power Within

 I traveled to New York to hang out with my mentor, Erin.
 I experienced New York, the big city and the culture for the first time.
 It was so surreal.
 I loved the city and left knowing that one day I would return.